Keksuccino/docs_fancymenu/docs/video.md

 ## Troubleshooting

-If you have issues with native video support, first confirm that both Watermedia V3 and Watermedia Binaries V3 are installed and match your Minecraft/modloader version.
+If native video does not play, confirm that Watermedia V3 and Watermedia Binaries V3 match your Minecraft/modloader version and that Minecraft is using OpenGL instead of Vulkan.